percona/k8spg-docs/docs/gke.md

 ## Create and configure the GKE cluster

 You can configure the settings using the `gcloud` tool.
 You can run it either in the [Cloud Shell](https://cloud.google.com/shell/docs/quickstart) or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
-The following command will create a cluster named `cluster-1`:
+The following command creates a cluster named `cluster-1`:

 ``` {.bash data-prompt="$" }
 $ gcloud container clusters create cluster-1 --project <project name> --zone us-central1-a --cluster-version {{ gkerecommended }} --machine-type n1-standard-4 --num-nodes=3